-- B. Tenant, Owner, or Vacant: Indicate whether the space is occupied by a tenant, the property owner or is vacant.
-Occupant Name: Record tenant's business name or name as it appears on the rent roll.
+- B. Tenant, Owner, or Vacant: Indicate whether the space is vacant, or occupied by a tenant or the property owner.
+Occupant Name: Record tenants business name or name as it appears on the rent roll.

 - C. Tenant Space Type: Indicate the type of space by selecting one of the following:

 - Automotive

 - Bank

 - Convenience Store

 - Grocery

 - Office

 - Office Medical

 - Restaurant

 - Retail

 - Warehouse or

 - Other (Explain in space provided)

 - D. Free Standing: Space that does not adjoin any other tenant space either occupied or vacant.

-Leasable Area: The leasable area in square feet occupied by the tenant, owner or vacant space.
+Leasable Area: The leasable area in sq. ft. occupied by the tenant, owner or vacant space.